-In accordance with the recommendations from the CDC and Mount Holyoke College policies all ARIA participants must be either fully vaccinated or should have received at least one dose of a Covid-19 vaccine two weeks prior to their arrival at ARIA.
+In accordance with the CDC recommendations and Mount Holyoke College policies all ARIA participants must be fully vaccinated (including booster shot) at least two weeks prior to their arrival on campus.
 Face masks will be required in indoor spaces while taking part in ARIA.

 The two sessions are designed to provide an intensive and in-depth experience for serious students aged 16-28.